-- Press the dough along the open edges to form a semi-circle shape.
-You can make a fancy scalloped edge, a simple straight edge, or whatever you like.
+- Fold the dough around the filling and press it closed along the open edges to form a semi-circle shape.
+If you have extra dough trim it away.
+Feel free to make a simple straight edge or a scalloped edge.

-Gluten free pierogi are a delicious indulgence that are well worth the effort.
-Stuff them with a variety of different flavours, and freeze the extras for a quick, weeknight meal!
+Gluten-free pierogi are a delicious indulgence that are well worth the effort.
+Stuff them with a variety of different flavors, and freeze the extras for a quick, weeknight meal!

 - Prep Time: 1 hour